-Float down the Nile aboard ‘Dahabiya’ discover an Egyptian pyramid from the inside out and explore ancient Petra, the fabled “Rose-Red City” with iconic rock-carved architecture, Check out our amazing Egypt tours and book your tour with us.
+Float down the Nile cruises in Egypt aboard "Dahabiya" and during Egypt tours discover an Egyptian pyramid from the inside out and explore ancient Petra, the fabled "Rose-Red City" with iconic rock-carved architecture, Check out our amazing Egypt travel packages and book your tour with us.
 Enjoy our Egypt luxury tours and book now.

-Arrive in Amman, where you are met by a YET representative and privately transferred to your hotel at the Dead Sea.
+Arrive in Amman, where you are met by a YET representative and privately transferred to your hotel.

 Explore the once-thriving capital of Petra, a stunning city carved from the mountains around it.
 Pass through the Siq, the main entrance to the ancient city, to view the majestic Treasury, the Temple of the Winged Lions, and the Palace Tomb.
 Eat lunch within the city of Petra before driving to your hotel.